 In addition to our efforts to acquire consumer cardholders, we continue to focus on acquiring small to mid-sized commercial customers.
 We offer these customers private label credit cards and Dual Cards that are similar to our consumer offerings and our approach to acquiring these customers is consistent with our consumer strategies.
-We are also continuing to focus on marketing our commercial pay-in-full accounts receivable product that supports a wide range of business customers.
+Additionally, we continue to focus on marketing our commercial pay-in-full accounts receivable product that supports a wide range of business customers.